Ball Screws banner

 Ball Screw Applications

-Ball screws are used for a wide range of applications within these industries and others.
-Examples include in steppers (for semiconductor manufacturing), in robots, in precision assembly equipment, in machine tools, in automobile power steering motors, and in missiles and aircraft to move control surfaces (particularly electric fly by wire (FBW) systems).
-Also, quite commonly, ball screws join other linear motion parts, such as carriages, drive units, linear slides, and linear actuators, to create a smooth, precise, and complete movement system.
+Ball screws find applications across numerous industries, including semiconductor manufacturing with stepper motors, robotics, precision assembly equipment, machine tools, and automobile power steering motors.
+They are also used in missiles and aircraft for moving control surfaces, especially in electric fly-by-wire (FBW) systems.
+Additionally, ball screws often integrate with other linear motion components, such as carriages, drive units, linear slides, and linear actuators, forming a seamless, accurate, and comprehensive movement system.

 Ball screws find their application in: